curl/everything-curl/cmdline/curlver.md

-Line 1 may contain one or more TLS libraries. curl can be built to support more than one TLS library which then makes curl - at start-up - select which particular backend to use for this invoke.
+Line 1 may contain one or more TLS libraries. curl can be built to support more than one TLS library which then makes curl - at start-up - select which particular backend to use for this invocation.

 If curl supports more than one TLS library like this, the ones that are *not* selected by default are listed within parentheses.
 Thus, if you do not specify